Our reaction to the Suicide Squad: Kill the Justice League preview – Suicide Squad: Kill the Justice League

 “Opinions are like a fucking hole, everyone has one”, yes I know.
 There’s no doubt that some consumers, if not quite a few, didn’t shudder when Rocksteady first announced to the world that their next game would be a cooperative, open, instant-service game.
 In fact, even then, I saw many people rightly calling for a calmer approach and hoping that even the most die-hard skeptics would throw some cold water on their heads.

 The problem, as outlined in a previous article on this site, is that superheroes in particular and always-on live service structures tend to disconnect quickly when mixed together, with Marvel’s The Revenant and Gotham The Cavaliers are two of the most obvious examples.
-But if there’s one thing about Suicide Squad: Kill the Justice League, here we’re talking about multiple previews, it’s talent, it’s style, and maybe the multiple fights with Brainiac’s minions are after all Dynamics, to the point that they partially make up for the loss of narrative, exploration, mechanical versatility, and all the other stuff that, if not most, is relevant to the Arkham games.
+But if there’s one thing regarding Suicide Squad: Kill the Justice League, here we’re talking regarding multiple previews, it’s talent, it’s style, and maybe the multiple fights with Brainiac’s minions are following all Dynamics, to the point that they partially make up for the loss of narrative, exploration, mechanical versatility, and all the other stuff that, if not most, is relevant to the Arkham games.

 For my part, I actually found cautious optimism early in the process, as Rocksteady released a trailer that may lack all of the qualities listed above, but still manages to impress with sheer dynamism impression.
 Check it out below.